 B&G Foods does not currently have an executive compensation clawback policy.
 However, the compensation committee plans to adopt a clawback policy after the SEC issues final rules implementing the clawback provisions set forth in the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-The SEC has stated that it expects to issue preliminary rules during the first half of 2012 with final SEC rules to be adopted thereafter.
+As of the date of this proxy statement, the SEC has not yet made a preliminary or final rule proposal.